O2F/qa-frwks-bootstraps/playwright-python-ui/readMe.md

 - Using tests-per-worker or workers doesn't mess up with the html reporting
 - **log_cli_*** - these options are needed to provide logging in the CLI

+## Notes

+If the file `.secrets.yaml` doesn't exist create it as is part of dynaconf and can be used to add local data